pimsmath/vxml_site/content/home/about.md

-Research problems are proposed by a faculty member or postdoc at a PIMS member (or affilate member) university, and a project team consisting of the mentor, a graduate student and 2-4 undergraduate students are formed to work on the problem.
-We encourage teams that integrate members from multiple PIMS sites.
+Research problems are proposed by a faculty member or postdoc at a PIMS member (or affilate member) university, and a project team consisting of the mentor, a graduate student and 2-4 undergraduate students are formed to work on the problem (we encourage teams that integrate members from multiple PIMS sites).
 Teams commit 6-8 hours per week to work on the project and to meet to discuss their discoveries.
 Students will use a mixture of computational tools such as [CoCalc (Sage Math Cloud)](https://cocalc.com/), to work and collaborate.

-At the end of the year, we arrange an open-house event where discoveries can be showcased and any results presented.
+At the end of the year there is an open-house event where discoveries can be showcased and any results presented.
 The laboratory is virtual so participants can join from anywhere in the PIMS network of universities and the projects focus on experimentation and discovery.